Skip to main content

 Beyond OAuth scopes, two additional constraints apply when reading employee attributes:

-• Business establishments: you may only access attributes of employees whose applicable business establishment is accessible to your client application.
+• Business establishments: you may only access attributes of employees whose applicable business establishment (see employee.applicableJobPosition.businessEstablishment) is accessible to your client application.

-• Directory sections: each attribute definition is associated with an employee directory section.
-You may only access attributes belonging to sections that are accessible to your client application.
+• HR file sections: each attribute definition is associated with an employee hr file section.
+Sections are not exposed by the v5 Lucca API but are visible in the user interface.
+Your integration may only access attributes belonging to sections explicitly granted to it (see below).

 Common Workflows